 It also allowed the show to tell perfect, standalone episodes like La Serpiente and bring three spheres of action together before splitting the characters asunder again.

-In allowing the Otto brothers’ story to be told front and centre stage, the writers’ room managed to evoke the stories of Cain and Abel, Steinbeck’s Of Mice and Men.
+In allowing the Otto brothers’ story to be told front and centre stage, the writers’ room managed to evoke the stories of Cain and Abel and, Romulus and Remus, even Steinbeck’s Of Mice and Men.
 Yes, for a while, spin-off afterthought, Fear the Walking Dead became the stuff of Greek and Shakespearian tragedy.

 Both Troy and Jake Otto were killed off by the end of the season, which was a shame as they were the most interesting characters outside the Clarke family, so the show will have to reinvent itself again.